prajitdas/EBXPrivacy/README.md

 <a name="FAQ80"></a>
 **(80) Why do I get 'Privacy service version mismatch' error?**

-When installed, XPrivacy has two parts: the Xposed module part and the application part.
+When installed, EBXPrivacy has two parts: the Xposed module part and the application part.
 This error means the Xposed module part and the application part have different version numbers.
-If a reboot doesn't solve this problem, try disabling and then enabling XPrivacy in the Xposed installer, and reboot again.
+If a reboot doesn't solve this problem, try disabling and then enabling EBXPrivacy in the Xposed installer, and reboot again.

 <a name="FAQ81"></a>
 **(81) Why does restricting a category not restrict all of its functions?
 What are 'dangerous' functions?**